Speaking

 Short (40 words)

-Mark J. Crawford is a CFO with 20+ years of operating experience inside companies scaling from $10M to $150M.
-He is the architect of Decision Architecture, an operating framework for PE-backed mid-market companies, and an AI Industry Research Analyst.
+Mark J. Crawford is a CFO and the architect of Decision Architecture — an operating framework for PE-backed mid-market companies, $25M–$150M.
+He is also an AI Industry Research Analyst.

 Medium (100 words)

-Mark J. Crawford is a CFO and operator with 20+ years of experience inside six companies scaling from $10M to $150M.
-He moved from Controller to CFO across multiple verticals — featured experience in healthcare services, with broader work in professional services, multi-state operations, and scaling service businesses.
-He is the architect of Decision Architecture, the operating framework for how PE-backed mid-market companies execute high-quality decisions at scale, and an AI Industry Research Analyst focused on practical AI utility for mid-market finance operations.
+Mark J. Crawford is a CFO and operator, and the architect of Decision Architecture — the operating framework for how PE-backed mid-market companies execute high-quality decisions at scale.
+His work spans healthcare services (featured vertical), professional services, multi-state operations, and scaling service businesses.
+He is also an AI Industry Research Analyst focused on practical AI utility for mid-market finance operations.

 Long (250 words)

-Mark J. Crawford is a CFO with 20+ years of operating experience inside companies scaling from $10M to $150M.
-Beginning as a Controller, he moved into CFO seats across six companies in multiple industries, learning the structural breakdowns that emerge as service businesses scale — and the operating disciplines that prevent them.
+Mark J. Crawford is a CFO and operator.
 He is the architect of Decision Architecture, an operating framework for PE-backed mid-market companies built on three components: Decision Rights, Decision Logic, and Decision Review.
-The framework is the synthesis of two decades of pattern recognition across companies, founders, and industries — and addresses the core insight that most $25M–$150M companies don't have a decision-making problem; they have a decision architecture problem.
+The framework is the synthesis of two decades of pattern recognition across mid-market companies, founders, and industries — and addresses the core insight that most $25M–$150M companies don't have a decision-making problem; they have a decision architecture problem.
 Mark is also an AI Industry Research Analyst, focused on practical applications of AI in mid-market finance operations — cutting through hype to identify where AI saves CFO hours and where it's expensive performance.
 His writing on Decision Architecture, capital allocation, and the modern CFO role appears regularly on Medium and LinkedIn, with consistent reach into the PE operating partner and mid-market CFO communities.
 He speaks at PE operator summits, CFO leadership programs, board education sessions, and finance industry events.
 Featured vertical experience: healthcare services.
 Industry-agnostic experience across professional services, multi-state operations, and scaling service businesses, including M&A integration.